green-fox-academy/couscous-salad-fedex/backend/README.md

 - required fields: none
 - returns list of memes: meme_path, reaction_list {reaction_type, count (has to be positive number)} - all reactiontypes are listed, even if the count is 0

+4. GET /meme/{memeId}
+- return a meme with the specific memeId

+5. POST /meme
+- send a meme to the server
+- accepts an object with field "meme_path", with value of the direct URL of the meme image itself.
+- returns the sent meme

-4. Add reaction to meme PUT '/reaction/{id}'
+6. Add reaction to meme PUT '/reaction/{id}'
 - required fields:
     - URI: meme id
   - body: reaction_type, count